Does Car Insurance Cover Tornado Damage?

 Source: The Zebra

-Use our handy claims calculator to find out whether you should file a claim.
+Use our handy calculator to help you decide

 What happens after a tornado claim?